Illustration for: Tinder tests AI feature that scans camera roll to improve match suggestions

 3 min read

-Why would a dating app look inside your photo library?
-Tinder is running a trial that asks users for permission to read their camera roll, then uses an AI model to interpret those images.
-The goal, according to the test, is to refine the algorithm that suggests potential partners.
+Imagine opening Tinder and, after you tap “yes,” it glances at a few photos you’ve already taken.
+That’s what the app is testing right now - a trial that asks users for permission to read their camera roll and then runs an AI model over the pictures.
+The idea, according to the test, is to fine-tune the algorithm that suggests who you might like.

 Tinder's AI can find better matches by scanning your camera roll.